NASA's Perseverance tries to collect Mars rocks, fails | DW | 07.08.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 The Perseverance rover is on a mission to hunt for signs of past life on Mars.
-But something went wrong in its first-ever attempt to gather rock samples.
+But something went wrong in its first attempt to gather rock samples.

 NASA's Perseverance rover could not collect rock samples from Mars in its first attempt to do so, the US space agency said.